ike-albert/ToDoList/README.md

 # ToDoList
 # Project 1 - *SimpleToDo*

-**ToDoList** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Ikeoluwa Albert**

-Time spent: **3** hours spent in total
+Time spent: **4** hours spent in total

 ## User Stories